 If you have completed post-secondary study elsewhere since you last attended UBC, ensure that you arrange for official transcripts to be sent directly to UBC Undergraduate Admissions in support of your application.

 Submitting a Letter of Appeal

 A letter of appeal should include a thoughtful analysis of the reasons for your academic struggles, the steps you’ve taken to address them, and a strong, considered and viable academic success plan.
 All evidence you provide of your ability to perform satisfactorily at the post-secondary level will be taken into account.
 The Faculty has the right to refuse you readmission if it feels you will not be successful.
 In very specific situations, and very rarely, student appeals to continue or return without having met the credit or time-away requirements outlined above are granted.
-If one of the following applies to you, you may submit a letter of appeal until the deadline of June 30, 2017:
+If one of the following applies to you, you may submit a letter of appeal no later than June 30th: